Scroll Top

 Lululemon is an athletic apparel brand whose ambassadorship program is growing strong by the day.
 Meaning their ambassadors must be succeeding in a thing or two.

-Lululemon ambassadors are local fitness and yoga instructors, perceived as athletic authorities
+Lululemon ambassadors are local fitness and yoga instructors, perceived as athletic authorities.

 Most ambassadors are tied to Lululemon’s physical stores, where they offer free fitness and yoga classes.